Who can apply?

 Tasmanian or Federal Government departments and government business enterprises are not eligible to apply to Arts Tasmania.

-The following organisations are in receipt of administered funding from the Tasmanian Government and are not eligible to apply to Arts Tasmania’s competitive programs:
+The following organisations are in receipt of administered funding from the Tasmanian Government and are not eligible to apply to Arts Tasmania’s programs:

 - The Tasmanian Museum and Art Gallery